Which Aerial Class is Best for Me?

 1).
 A private solo or group introductory aerial class - contact us to schedule

-These introductory classes teach you basic aerial terminology, get you comfortable on the apparatus and will set you up for success in future classes.
-It is also far less intimidating trying aerial classes alongside peers with no or limited experience.
+Beginner aerial classes teach you basic aerial terminology, get you comfortable on the apparatus, and will set you up for success in future classes.
+It is also far less intimidating to try aerial classes alongside peers with no or limited experience.

-All individuals are also welcome to attend any flexibility or strength classes.
+All individuals are also welcome to attend any strength & stretch class, bungee fitness or specialty workshop.

 We do not recommend students attend open gym before taking an introductory course, as you will not know what to work on or where to start.